hmvp/partsim/README.txt

-3. CONCURRENCY OF THE PROGRAM
+3. CONCURRENCY VAN HET PROGRAMMA

-"In the documentation we expect reasoning about the concurrency of your program.
+[TODO In the documentation we expect reasoning about the concurrency of your program.
 As you know, a program may contain concurrency control features and nevertheless be totally sequential in nature.
-Make sure that your reasoning is concise and clear."
+Make sure that your reasoning is concise and clear.
+Even better: give arguments why your program is correct, using the techniques taught in the lectures.]

-The queue is added by the

-"Be sure to use the proper form of notify/notifyAll.
-Only use notifyAll when notify is not sufficient.
-Explain in your README file why your choice is correct."

-3.x
-NotifyAll
+[Concurrency control is verdeeld over Animation en Round.]

+3.1 Thread.notify versus Thread.notifyAll

 We gebruiken één keer in het programma notifyAll, dat is omdat op het moment dat die aangroepen wordt alle min één Animation threads aan het wachten zijn tot de volgende ronde begint.
-De laatste thread start de nieuwe rond en maakt alle threads weer wakker.
-Dit zorgt ervoor dat threads niet onnodig resources innemen als er niet meer te doen valt.
+Op het moment dat een Animation-thread het laatste deeltje terugstopt in de queue begint een volgende ronde en wordt de rest van de threads weer wakker gemaakt met Thread.notifyAll.
+Dit zorgt ervoor dat threads niet onnodig resources innemen als er niets meer te doen valt.
+[TODO "Explain why notify is not sufficient."]

-"Even better: give arguments why your program is correct, using the techniques taught in the lectures."

-4. EXTRA LOAD BALANCING AND SYNCHRONIZATION
+4. EXTRA LOAD BALANCING EN SYNCHRONISATIE

-"Besides the basic behavior as explained above, you are allowed to do some nice and extra on the simulation of systems of particles and/or the load balancing and synchronization.
+[TODO Besides the basic behavior as explained above, you are allowed to do some nice and extra on the simulation of systems of particles and/or the load balancing and synchronization.
 This may lead top a bonus on your grade (which will not exceed 10), but this bonus will only be assigned for something with regard to load balancing and/or synchronization.
-Explain your approach in the documentation."
+Explain your approach in the documentation.]